-Tour Inclusions

-- 8-day journey through the heart of East Anglia and London - 7 breakfasts, 5 lunches, 5 dinners - · Welcome and Farewell receptions - Beer, wine, and soft drinks with included lunches and dinners - Full-time logistical tour manager, expert WWII-focused local guides and guest speakers - 2 nights at the four-star Hotel Gonville, Cambridge - 3 nights at the four-star Angel Hotel, Bury St. Edmunds - 2 nights at the 5-star Rubens at the Palace, London - Roundtrip airport transfers when arriving and departing on scheduled group tour dates

-- Private, first-class, air-conditioned motor coach transportation - VIP access to sites not offered on other tours - Video Oral History presentations from the Museum's digital collection - Personal listening devices on all included touring - Gratuities to guides, drivers, porters, and servers - Informative map book including useful battlefield maps and archival images to be throughout your journey - Personalized luggage tags and customized name badge
+Liverpool Bay ENGLAND Ceonol Ch horpe Abbotts Cambridge c×۰ WALES Bury St. Edmunds/ Parham Airfield Strait of Dover Bristol Channel London Tour Stops/ Overnights Tour Stops Fliahts not included.
+Masters of the Air: The Mighty Eighth Over the Skies of Europe Travel with John M Curatola LtCol USMC (Ret), PhD, the Samuel Zemurray Stone Senior Historian at The National WWII Museum's Institute for the Study of War and Democracy and also featuring best-selling author and historian Dr. Donald L. Miller on select departures Tour Inclusions - 8-day journey through the heart of East Anglia and London - 7 breakfasts, 5 lunches, 5 dinners - Welcome and Farewell receptions - Beer, wine, and soft drinks with included lunches and dinners - Full-time logistical tour manager, expert WWII-focused local guides and guest speakers - 2 nights at the four-star Hotel Gonville, Cambridge - 3 nights at the four-star Angel Hotel, Bury St. Edmunds - 2 nights at the 5-star Rubens at the Palace, London - Roundtrip airport transfers when arriving and departing on scheduled group tour dates - Private, first-class, air-conditioned motor coach transportation - VIP access to sites not offered on other tours - Video Oral History presentations from the Museum's digital collection - Personal listening devices on all included touring - Gratuities to guides, drivers, porters, and servers - Informative map book including useful battlefield maps and archival images to be throughout your journey - Personalized luggage tags and customized name badge

-In 1942, thousands of young Americans arrived in East Anglia to take to the skies in the world's first and only "Bomber War."
+Youth of the Flying Fortresses In 1942, thousands of young Americans arrived in East Anglia to take to the skies in the world's first and only "Bomber War."
 From bases dotting this history-haunted landscape, pilots and crewmen fought their battles above continental Europe through a succession of aerial encounters that lasted sometimes only minutes.
 These intense battles were followed by periods of relative calm back at the base, but each airman of the Eighth Air Force fought knowing that each mission could be his last.
 One well-placed shot by a German pilot, a hit from the flack below, or a critical malfunction could mean the end of the plane and its crew.

-This National WWII Museum's exclusive week-long Masters of the Air tour will visit the villages and airfields from which American flyboys launched their massive bombing campaign against Nazi Germany.
+This National WWII Museum's exclusive week-long Mighty Eighth tour will visit the villages and airfields from which American flyboys launched their massive bombing campaign against Nazi Germany.
 The bases, control towers, and museums that tell the story of the US Eighth Air Force will be part of the tour, but so too will the opportunity to view restored aircraft like the ones the Bomber Boys flew, to immerse yourself in the very pubs and country inns they frequented, and to meet, in London and elsewhere, survivors of the German Blitzkrieg.
 Photo: Staff Sergeant Roger D. Palmer of the 385th Bomb Group cleans the machine guns on the top turret of his B-17 Flying Fortress after a mission.
 Courtesy of IWM, Roger Freeman Collection.